-The empirical results (see Table 4) showed the infrastructure sectors contributing the highest returns to investment portfolios, as well as having higher volatility in this period of Q3:1995-Q2:2006.
-On the other hand, the portfolio diversification benefits for investment portfolios from the infrastructure sectors were confirmed, particularly with unlisted infrastructure (see Table 5).
+The empirical results showed the infrastructure sectors contributing the highest returns to investment portfolios, as well as having higher volatility in this period of Q3:1995-Q2:2006.
+On the other hand, the portfolio diversification benefits for investment portfolios from the infrastructure sectors were confirmed, particularly with unlisted infrastructure.

-Sub-period analyses showed the moderate returns and volatility from infrastructure sectors in the more recent period of Q1:2001 - Q2:2006 (see Table 6).
-Whilst not being highly correlated with other asset classes, the listed infrastructure sectors confirmed their diversification benefits in investment portfolios in recent years.
-Unlike the listed infrastructure sectors, unlisted infrastructure presented increased correlation with the property sectors, reflecting moderate diversification benefits with the property sectors (see Table 7).
+Sub-period analyses showed the moderate returns and volatility from infrastructure sectors the recently.
+Whilst not being highly correlated with other asset classes, the listed infrastructure sectors confirmed diversification benefits in investment portfolios in recent years.
+Unlike the listed infrastructure sectors, unlisted infrastructure presented increased correlation with the property sectors, reflecting moderate diversification benefits with the property sectors.
 In terms of dynamic analysis, the listed infrastructure sectors generally have seen increased correlation with the stockmarket and unlisted infrastructure, suggesting declining diversification benefits with these asset classes.